uiuc-ling-cl/uiuc-ling-cl.github.io/ling446/syllabus.md

 	Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) that records changes to a file or set of files over time.
 For Mac or Linux users, as the git software is built in the OS nothing needs to be done.
 For Windows users, the binary installer can be downloaded from [Git](https://git-scm.com/download/win) for installation.
 While both 32- and 64-bit versions are available for downloading, Windows systems of contemporary versions should fully support the latter.

-	Students are required to register a free GitHub account at [https://github.com](https://github.com), where exercises and assignments will be ministered for this course.
+	Students are required to register for a free GitHub account at [https://github.com](https://github.com), where exercises and assignments for this course will be managed.

-	All GitHub repositories associated with assignments of this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, at which point all the repositories from the previous year will be deleted.
+	All GitHub repositories associated with assignments of this course will be stored on [the course GitHub account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, at which point all the repositories from the previous year will be deleted.
 Therefore, if needed, it is the student's responsibility to keep a copy of their own repositories before they are removed.